 Jerry helps you shop offers and lock in your Minnesota car insurance in under 10 minutes.
 It’s free, entirely online and we never sell your info or flood your phone with calls.
 If you’d prefer to talk to a real person, you can connect with one of our licensed agents anytime.

-Rates vary from driver to driver based on things like your history on the road, the car you own and where you’re located.
+Bear in mind that prices vary based on your specific situation, including the age of your car, where you live and how much you drive.
 Here are some full coverage rates that Jerry drivers in Minnesota have recently gotten:

 Recent quotes